saarthakpandit/Time_Series_Forecasting_Project/README.md

 To use the Daily Sales Forecasting Excel file, follow these steps:

-1. Download the Excel file from the repository.
+1. Download the .xlsx file for the output and .csv file for the raw data from the repository.

-2. Open the Excel file using Microsoft Excel.
+2. Open the .xlsx file using Microsoft Excel.

 3. Ensure that the data is properly formatted, with each day's sale in a separate column.